Conjugate phase retrieval in shift-invariant spaces generated by a Gaussian: Introduction

-Hermite sampling has been widely used in aircraft instrument communication and air traffic control simulation, it considers the determination of the signal from the samples and its derivatives samples on a discrete sampling set \cite{CQ22, CW23, GRS2020,LLW21,Mcdonald}.
-Inspired by these, we consider the conjugate phaseless sampling and reconstruction of functions in the shift-invariant space
+where the step size $\beta > 0$ and the parameter $\lambda > 0$.
+Hermite sampling, which incorporates both function values and derivative values at sampling points, has been widely used in applications such as aircraft instrument communication and air traffic control simulation \cite{CQ22, CW23, GRS2020, LLW21, Mcdonald}.
+Inspired by this idea, we consider conjugate phaseless sampling and reconstruction in the shift-invariant space $V^\infty_{\beta,\lambda}$ from the magnitude samples